GreenDelta/openLCA2-manual/src/cheat/usage.md

 ![](../media/usage_results.png)

-This option allows you to know where a process is used, that it’s useful for example if you want to delete a connected process/flow.
+This function it’s helpful for example if you want to delete a connected process/flow.

 **_Note:_** Moreover, the "Used in processes" section in every product or waste flow ([General information tab](../flows/flow_tabs_contents.md)) shows you a more detailed "Usage" information.